A Bayesian Framework for Multivariate Differential Analysis: Experiments

-To generate simulated datasets to evaluate the performances of our method, called ProteoBayes, we used the generative model presented in \Cref{graph_model_uni}.
+\paragraph{Univariate datasets} To generate simulated datasets to evaluate the performance of our method, called ProteoBayes, we used the generative model presented in \Cref{graph_model_uni}.
 A Gaussian distribution $\mathcal{N}(0, 1)$ is taken as a baseline reference.
-To compute mean differences between groups, we will generate samples from various distribution $\mathcal{N}(m, \sigma^2)$ where $m$ and $\sigma^2$ will vary depending on the context.
-Unless otherwise stated, each experiment is repeated 1000 times, and results are averaged to computed mean values and standard deviation of the metrics.
+To compute mean differences between groups, we generated samples from various distributions $\mathcal{N}(m, \sigma^2)$ where $m$ and $\sigma^2$ will vary depending on the context.
+Unless otherwise stated, each experiment is repeated 1000 times, and the results are averaged using the computed mean and standard deviation of the metrics.
 In each group, we observe 5 distinct samples.
-The quality of estimation is evaluated in terms of Root Mean Squared Error (RMSE) and $95\%$ Credible Interval Coverage ($CIC_{95}$).
-The mean differences between groups and the width of the $95\%$ Credible Interval will also be reported to assess the performance of the method.
-Results are compared with a standard t-test, for which the associated p-value is reported.
-Throughout the experiment section, we used the following values for prior parameters: \begin{itemize} \item $\mu_0 = \bar{y}$, \item $\lambda = 1$, \item $\alpha_0 = 1$, \item $\beta_0 = 1$, \item $\Sigmab_0 = I_P$, \item $\nu_0 = 10$, \end{itemize}

-where $\bar{y}$ represent the average of observed values computed over all groups.
-These values correspond to the practical insights acquired from our previous studies while remaining relatively vague in terms of prior variance.
-As previously stated, it is essential for these values to be identical in all groups to ensure a fair and unbiased comparison.
-In the case where more expert information would be accessible, its incorporation would be possible, for instance, through the definition of a more precise prior mean ($\mu_0$) associated with a more confident prior variance (encoded through $\alpha_0$ and $\beta_0$).